 Check out the Stephen Ministry: www.stephenministries.org.

-Bear one another’s burdens, and in this way you will fulfill the law of Christ (Galatians 6:2, NRSV).
+Bear one another’s burdens, and so fulfill the law of Christ (Galatians 6:2, NKJV).

 Stephen Ministry is the one-to-one lay caring ministry that takes place in congregations that use the Stephen Series system.

 Stephen Ministry congregations equip and empower lay caregivers—called Stephen Ministers—to provide high-quality, confidential, Christ-centered care to people who are hurting.

 The best way to understand how Stephen Ministry works is to learn about three groups of people involved in this ministry: Stephen Leaders, Stephen Ministers, and care receivers.

 Stephen Leaders—Direct the overall ministry in the congregation.
 Learn more about Stephen Leader training.

 Stephen Leaders establish and direct Stephen Ministry in a congregation.
 They—